 To find out if something is colorfast before you wash it, wet a cotton swab and rub it on an inside corner or seam and see if the dye transfers to the swab.
 If it does, hand wash the item separately.

-And, if that random red sock falls into the white load of clothes, learn how to remove the dye stains.
+If that random red sock falls into a white load of clothes, learn how to remove the dye stains.

 06 of 10